inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 Network nodes normally contain an :ned:`InterfaceTable` module.
 The interface table is a sort of registry of all the network interfaces in the host.
-It does not send or receive messages, other modules access it via C++ function calls.
-Contents of the interface table can also be inspected e.g. in Qtenv.
+It does not send or receive messages; other modules access it via C++ function calls.
+Contents of the interface table can also be inspected, e.g., in Qtenv.

 Network interfaces register themselves in the interface table at the beginning of the simulation.
 Registration is usually the task of the MAC